jeluchu/pascalinaplus/README.md

 - You can install from the terminal with sudo apt-get install toilet

 # VERSIONS

+## v0.8
+- Fix bugs
+- Optimize
+- Include the date and time when the program starts
+- Included a welcome message

 ## v0.7.2
 - Fix problems with version